jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) the stage of production at which the film has been completely edited, shot by shot, to its final length; or (b) a production stage equivalent to that described in paragraph (a)
   - **complying fund rules** is defined in section RD 66 (Complying fund rules)
-  - **complying superannuation fund** means a superannuation fund that is approved as a complying superannuation fund by the Government Actuary under section 35 of the Superannuation Schemes Act 1989
+  - **complying superannuation fund** means a superannuation fund that is approved as a complying superannuation fund under section 35 of the Superannuation Schemes Act 1989
   - **complying trust** is defined in section HC 10 (Complying trusts)
   - **compulsory employer contribution** has the same meaning as in the KiwiSaver Act 2006
   - **conduct** is defined in section IZ 1(12) (Use of specified activity net losses) for the purposes of that section